Particular/docs.particular.net/servicecontrol/configure-non-privileged-service-account.md

 Once logon rights are granted you can proceed:

 3. Ensure that the service is stopped.
-3. From the command prompt running as the service account, change to the ServiceControl installation directory and run ServiceControl.exe.
+3. From the command prompt running as the service account, change to the ServiceControl installation directory and run `ServiceControl.exe` with the `--serviceName` parameter.
 In the following example the default name has been used.
 Check the ServiceControl Management Utility if you are unsure of the service name
 3. Examine the output and confirm that there are no critical errors.
 3. Shut down the console session.
 3. Start the service.